Iterative minimization algorithm on a mixture family: Application to information theoretical problems

-\begin{remark} Since the reference \cite{RISB} covers the case when ${\cal M}_a$ is given as ${\cal P}({\cal X})$, the algorithms presented in this section are presented by including the case when $Y$ is a quantum system.
+\begin{remark} The reference \cite{RISB} covers the case when ${\cal M}_a$ is given as ${\cal P}({\cal X})$, and the reference \cite{RISB} presented the algorithms presented in this subsection in a more general form.
 Also, they proposed an adaptive choice of $\gamma$ in this case \cite[(22)]{RISB}.
 In addition, they numerically compared their adaptive choice with the case of $\gamma=1$ \cite[Figs. 1,..., 6]{RISB}.
 These comparisons show a significant improvement by their adaptive choice. \end{remark}

 \if0